 If you love working with Ruby, but you haven’t found a reliable content management system (CMS), and the lack of choices underwhelms you, we know how you feel.
 We know because we’ve been there too.
-That’s why we’re proposing a new solution: an API-first, technology agnostic content infrastructure that you can use in your Ruby applications.
+That’s why we’re proposing a new solution: an API-first, technology agnostic content platform that you can use in your Ruby applications.

 So whether you’re developing for wearables, smartphones, or web apps, your content is just an API call away.
 And because it runs as a hosted solution in the cloud, it requires far less maintenance than a traditional Ruby content management system—leaving you more time to focus on building great applications.

 Contentful’s Content Delivery API (CDA) is a read-only API for delivering content from Contentful to apps, websites, and other media—arriving as JSON data and media files.

 To get started with our Ruby CDA SDK, you have two options.

 bundle install to install the gem and all of its dependencies.

 Then, you can work with the following code snippet to fetch content from Contentful:

 And there’s so much more where that came from.
 If you want to dive deeper, we’ve explained this entire process in our getting started tutorial.